iter8-tools/iter8/README.md

 iter8 run
 ```

 4. The experiment should complete in a few seconds.
-Upon completion, assert that the experiment completed without any failures, and SLOs are satisfied, as follows.
+Upon completion, assert that the experiment completed without any failures and SLOs are satisfied, as follows.

 ```shell
 iter8 assert -c completed -c nofailure -c slos